dblock/slack-gamebot/README.md

 ## API

 Slack-gamebot implements a Hypermedia API.
 Navigate to the application root to browse through available objects and methods.
-PlayPlay.io's Ping-Pong Gamebot is [here](http://pong.playplay.io), you can see [dblock's current ping-pong elo here](http://pong.playplay.io/users/5543f64d6237640003000000).
+PlayPlay.io's Gamebot is [here](http://bots.playplay.io), you can see [dblock's current ping-pong elo here](http://bots.playplay.io/users/5543f64d6237640003000000).

 ![](screenshots/api.png)